Lab 4: Data Wrangling I

 Before we continue

-• T1: Change the height, weight, waist and hip from inches/pounds to the metric system (cm/kg), rounding to 1 decimal
+• T1: Change the height, weight, waist and hip from the imperial system (inches/pounds) to the metric system (cm/kg), rounding to 1 decimal

-Let us try to take a closer look at the data by various subsetting (How many… is equal to the number of rows in the subset of the data you created):
+Let us try to take a closer look at various subsets of the data.
+For the following questions, “How many …” refers to the number of rows in the subset of the data you create:

 • Q4: How many weigh less than 100kg?